KDE Plasma

 Normally, you will not customize the system configuration in /etc or /opt, you will customize your personal settings which are located in hidden files in your home directory.
 You can set Dolphin to show hidden files by clicking the hamburger, the three lines or dots in the upper right corner of dolphin, and selecting Show Hidden Files.
 Find your configuration files and once you get them set up the way you like them, create a Source Forge, Bit Bucket or GitHub account to store them all, so you can easily install your configuration files on any computer.

 I don’t know much about these different options.
 I’m thinking I prefer Source Forge.
 I like GitHub and it is the most popular git repository.
 I am just skeptical about it, ever since Microsoft bought it.
 I don’t hate Microsoft and they have been very friendly towards the Linux community and free and open source software lately, I just don’t trust that massive global corporation to not try to control computer technology.
-Reading the Microsoft Windows 95 User agreement is what led me to start using Linux in the first place.
-I do not agree that Microsoft owns the operating system on my computer.
-Source Forge seems to be oriented towards free and open source software.
-Source Forge supports both free and open source software and proprietary software.
-That’s what I like.

 Learn how to create symlinks to properly link the files on your computer to each other when you need to.
 There are soft links and hard links.
 A soft link is a pointer to a separate file.
 A hard link is a copy of the file, with the same inode as the file you’re linking to.

 ln -s /home/linux/Music /home/linux/Desktop makes a symbolic link from your desktop to your Music directory.
-You can do pretty much the same thing to link to any particular file. cd into the file where you want the link, such as the desktop in the example above.
+You can do pretty much the same thing to link to any particular file. cd into the file where you want the link, such as the Desktop directory in the example above.
 Create the link in your terminal, just like the example and there will be a link from your desktop to your Music directory or whatever file you want to link to.
-Don’t forget to remove the link if your remove either one of the files or directories.
+Don’t forget to remove the link if you remove either one of the files or directories.

 Set your git repository up.
 Git keeps a record of the changes you make to files you are working on.
 Your initial Git Repositories are stored on your computer.
 You can also set up remote repositories on SourceForge, Github or Bitbucket, etc. There are self hosting options and that may be best for you.
 I prefer commercial hosting, because it is professionally secured and accessible by your team. git enables teams of people to work on the same program without interfering with each other.
 Its called collaboration and there are at least two versions I can think of right now, git and svn.